NoriginMedia/nannoq-cluster/README.md

 ### Implementation and Use

-Please consult the [Wiki](https://github.com/mikand13/nannoq-cluster/wiki) for guides on implementations use.
+Please consult the [Wiki](https://github.com/mikand13/nannoq-cluster/wiki) for guides on implementations and use.

 ## Contributing